WAIFS AND UNSUNG HEROES;

 that's better left alone.

-who've grown up with a BPD waif-type mother have observed a long-suffering
+who has grown up with a BPD waif-type mother has observed a pitiful,

-woman who won't leave her abusive/neglectful husband, no matter
+long-suffering woman who won't leave her harsh, abusive or neglectful

-how bitterly she complains about him.
+husband, no matter how bitterly she complains about him.
 Why?
-Pain is enlivening

 not unusual for the son of a Waif to connect with his father in